UniMath/agda-unimath/src/elementary-number-theory/minima-and-maxima-rational-numbers.lagda.md

 ## Idea

-In this file, we outline basic relations between [minima](elementary-number-theory.minimum-rational-numbers.md) and [maxima](elementary-number-theory.maximum-rational-numbers.md) of [rational numbers](elementary-number-theory.rational-numbers.md).
+On this page, we outline basic relations between [minima](elementary-number-theory.minimum-rational-numbers.md) and [maxima](elementary-number-theory.maximum-rational-numbers.md) of [rational numbers](elementary-number-theory.rational-numbers.md).